amit0365/tornado-core/Tornado Cash 2.0.md

     nullifierHash <== nullifierHasher.out[0];
 }
 ```

-In order to withdraw the user must prove authenticity.
+When a user wants to withdraw funds from the contract, they must first prove ownership of a note.
+To do this, they reveal the commitment and the nullifier hash.

 The snark prover submitted by the user contains root, a public input root and private inputs: secret, nullifier,  pathElements and pathIndices.

-The Zero Knowledge proof computes two hashes.
+The Proof computes two hashes.
 A commitment hash of the secret and the nullifier.
 Second a hash of just the nullifier, called nullifier hash.
 For an external observer, these two hashes seem uncorrelated

 The contract checks that the root is one of the last 100? merkle roots and whether the nullifier hash is unique.

-The nullifier hash prevent double spending like a nonce used in blockchain transactions?
+It verifies the nullifier hash against a list of previously spent nullifiers.
+If the nullifier hash is found in the list, the transaction is rejected as a double spend attempt.

+If the nullifier hash is not found in the list, the transaction is added to the blockchain the contract releases the funds to the withdrawer.
+This mechanism of using nullifier to prevent double spend was first adopted by Zcash.

 ```circom=
 // Verifies that commitment that corresponds to given secret and nullifier is included in the merkle tree of deposits